StarRocks/starrocks/docs/table_design/Temporary_partition.md

       # Ranges of original formal partitions p1, p2, and p3 => Unions of these ranges
       [10, 20), [20, 30), [40, 50) => [10, 30), [40, 50)

-      # Ranges of temporary partitions tp1, and tp2 => Unions of these ranges
+      # Ranges of temporary partitions tp1 and tp2 => Unions of these ranges
       [10, 30), [40, 45), [45, 50) => [10, 30), [40, 50)
       ```

   - Example 2:

-    In the following example, the union of ranges is not the same.
+    In the following example, the union of ranges of the original formal partition differs from the union of ranges of the temporary partitions.
 If the value of the parameter `strict_range` is set to `true`, the temporary partitions `tp1` and `tp2` cannot replace the original formal partition `p1`.
-If the value is set to `false`, and the ranges [10, 30) and [40, 50) of the temporary partitions do not overlap with other formal partitions, the temporary partitions can replace the original formal partitions.
+If the value is set to `false`, and the ranges [10, 30) and [40, 50) of the temporary partitions do not overlap with other formal partitions, the temporary partitions can replace the original formal partition.

       ```plaintext
-      # Ranges of original formal partitions p1 => Unions of these ranges
+      # Range of original formal partition p1 => Union of the range
       [10, 50) => [10, 50)

-      # Ranges of temporary partitions tp1, tp2 => Unions of these ranges
+      # Ranges of temporary partitions tp1 and tp2 => Unions of these ranges
       [10, 30), [40, 50) => [10, 30), [40, 50)
       ```